rhezab/smile/docs/timeline.md

 })
 ```

 First, we define two simple Vue [components](/components), then we create a list called `routes` which configures each route.
 Each route is, in effect, a mapping between a particular URL and a component.
-For example, in this code snippet, `/` on the server is mapped to the `Welcome` component and `/consent` to the `Consent` component).
+For example, in this code snippet, `/` on the server is mapped to the `Welcome` component and `/consent` to the `Consent` component.

 You can read this as literally saying "when the user request the `/` URL on this application display the `Welcome` component".
 Specifically, it renders the template of your component in your app in place of where the `<router-view>` tag appears.
 In smile that tag appears in `src/App.vue` which is the starting component for the application.